dream-team-AN/your-tour-bot/README.md

     🔹 Set meeting time: the bot asks for the time, day of the tour, name and date of its start.<br>
     🔹 Set meeting place: the bot asks for the place, day of the tour, name and start date.<br>

+### How it works❓

+The bot will have access to the company's customer database, but will not be able to make changes to it.
+Thus, he will be able to recognize users, whether they have tours and what they are.
+With each new request to the database, the bot will have its latest version (with all updates).

+Tours will be pulled from the site.
+Source: https://foxiepass.com/ru.
+2 weeks before the start of the tour, the bot will re-pull data from the site, in case changes have been made to the site.
+The user will be shown excursions in the cities that are on the tour, and by the date of his arrival in the city